Dutch Blitz

 Dutch Blitz is a fast-paced, family oriented, action card game played with a specially printed deck.
 The game was created circa 1937 by Werner Ernst George Muller (born 24 August 1912), a German immigrant from Hamburg, Germany, who settled in Bucks County, Pennsylvania.
 The game is very popular among the Pennsylvania Amish and Dutch community, and among Christian groups in the United States and Canada (primarily in Mennonite communities).
 The game is similar to Nerts, which is played with standard playing cards and is in turn based on Canfield, a variant of the classic Klondike Solitaire.
 Unlike Nerts, Dutch Blitz is played with commercially produced cards.

 It is an alternate version of the game Ligretto, manufactured in Germany.

 Contents

 The game is played with 160 cards, in four decks; Pump, Carriage, Plow, and Pail.
-Each deck includes 10 orange, 10 blue, 10 green, and 10 yellow cards.
+Each deck includes 10 red, 10 blue, 10 green, and 10 yellow cards.